samutayuga/datasciencecoursera/README.md

 # datasciencecoursera
-The for Datascientists toolbox course
+The git repository for Datascientists toolbox course